 In the government-wide financial statements, long-term debt and other long-term obligations are reported as liabilities.
-Bond premiums and discounts, as well as issuance costs, are deferred and amortized over the life of the bonds.
+Bond premiums and discounts are deferred and amortized over the life of the bonds.
 Bonds payable are reported net of the applicable bond premium or discount.